ArashAzma/Multi-Thread-Shopping/README.md

 #### 8. Item Thread
  - Locks the files
  - Processes item `reads item data` `create a Item struct`
- - Creates a log file for each item based on `userID and OrderCount`
+ - Creates a log file for each item based on `userID and OrderID`
  - After processing, It waits for the shared memory and reads from it when Final Thread sends messages
 ---
 ## Key Functionalities